BharadwajShivanya/ai-security-report-summarizer/README.md

 The entire workflow transforms a large, difficult-to-read vulnerability report into a concise security assessment suitable for developers, security engineers, and engineering managers.

-my goddd i fdk what i am doing ? u]at hth emoment  where ot go , wh=tich whoom to go . i should og to have some conecettion
+my goddd idk what i am doing ? u]at hth emoment  where ot go , wh=tich whoom to go . i should og to have some conecettion